yosemitebandit/vebsite/content/notes/learning-kicad.md

 ### [Windsor Schmidt's 20min walkthrough video](https://www.youtube.com/watch?v=zK3rDhJqMu0)

 ### [Matthew Venn's five part series](https://www.youtube.com/watch?v=v-qCI8wv72w&list=PLmcDgdDpcaPjIBy60y22XzG036ckQI7bC)

+*part one - schematic*

 * hit `g` while hovering over a part and then `r` to rotate it in place in the schematic
 * `w` to run wires
 * can add "power flags" to indicate to KiCad that power will come in from elsewhere
+* when doing PCB layout, `view -> switch to OpenGL`, then `right click -> routing options` there are cool walk-around and shove routers -- hard to rip wires in this mode though

+*part two - pcb layout*

+* `cmd + shift` to move things with finer control
+* draw board border in `edge cuts` layer

+*part three - changing the schematic*

 ### [Contextual Electronics has about 90min of video on KiCad](https://contextualelectronics.com/learning/getting-to-blinky-4-0/)